 Mental illness can require more intensive help than an outpatient clinic can provide.
 That's where Beaumont's partial hospitalization program comes in.
-The program is designed to help you manage your emotional or mental illness through a combination of treatments such as individual and group therapy sessions, psycho educational programming to provide you with information about your illness and recreational therapy to help you with emotional, physical and social functioning.
+The program is designed to help patients manage their behavioral health through a combination of treatments such as individual and group therapy sessions, psychoeducational programming and recreational therapy to support emotional, physical and social functioning.

 For more information on partial day hospital stay, please call 248-898-2222.

 Addressing Growing Mental Health Needs During the Pandemic

 As the nation continues to battle the COVID-19 pandemic, hospitals and health care workers across the state are focused on treating the physical health of patients who have contracted the virus.
 The director of Beaumont’s new psychiatry residency program and chief medical officer of Easterseals Michigan, Dr. Jeffrey Guina, is worried about how the virus if affecting the community’s mental health as well.